rsdoiel/ws/doc/ABOUT.md

 ## http support

-Make sure _ws_ is your path.
+Make sure _ws_ and friends are in your path.
 To run for basic _http_ service change to the directory you wish to serve and type _ws_ at the command prompt.
 Example -

 ```shell